-- (a) means any advertising device attached to, or mounted on, a vehicle, for example, a stationary car, trailer, caravan, boat or truck, where- - (i) the advertising device is used to advertise a business or goods or services for sale; and - (ii) the advertising device does not form part of the vehicle; but - (b) does not include car wrapping or business signage on business vehicles used for business purposes.
+- (a) means any advertising device attached to, or mounted on, a vehicle, for example, a stationary car, trailer, caravan, boat or truck, where- - (i) the advertising device is used to advertise a business or goods or services for sale; and moving sign means any advertising device capable of displaying moving messages, but excluding any LCD/digital screen window sign.

+- (ii) the advertising device does not form part of the vehicle; but - (b) does not include car wrapping or business signage on business vehicles used for business purposes.